 The following Sample Syllabus Template can help you with how to word policies, etc.

-The Center for Engaged Instruction is available for free one-on-one consultations about how to create effective syllabi and other documentation of your teaching.
+The Division of Teaching Excellence and Innovation is available for free one-on-one consultations about how to create effective syllabi and other documentation of your teaching.
 We also offer:

 - Regular workshops on a variety of pedagogical topics

 - Workshops personalized for departments or units to maximize discipline-specific teaching

 - A selection of curated online resources on teaching and learning